 - Dramatic increases in dye and color stability

-- Lowering relative humidity levels in a storage area may double the life expectancy of film; using cold storage further extends its life (At 10°F and relative humidity levels of 30 to 50 percent, for example, film may last over 3,000 years before it deteriorates.)
+- Lowering relative humidity levels in a storage area may double the life expectancy of the film; using cold storage further extends its life (At 10°F and relative humidity levels of 30 to 50 percent, for example, the film may last over 3,000 years before it deteriorates.)

 - Cold storage with the appropriate humidity levels prevents curling and mold growth on photographic prints

-- Keeps film collections “in stasis” until they’re restored, preserved or duplicated
+- Keeps film collections “in stasis” until they’re restored, preserved, or duplicated

 - Deteriorated photographic prints, albumen prints, brittle and faded prints, and prints that were poorly processed benefit from cold storage areas that have below-freezing temperatures